robot5000-design/ms1-band-website/documentation/test.md

 - In addition each page is checked for responsiveness using Chrome Dev Tools infinitely adjustable sliding re-sizer tool.
 From 280px (Samsung Galaxy Fold) up to full width 1536px on a 4k laptop.
-The 404 page was checked this way.
+The 404 page not included in the above table was checked this way.
 - Any problems are mentioned in the Summary below.

 ---